courtneymyers/docker-craft3/README.md

 1. Build the Craft 3 image locally from the Dockerfile:
     `docker build -t myerscourtney/craft3 .`
-    or download it from [DockerHub](https://hub.docker.com/r/myerscourtney/craft3):
+    or download it from [Docker Hub](https://hub.docker.com/r/myerscourtney/craft3):
     `docker pull myerscourtney/craft3:1.0`

     Optionally download the MariaDB image from Docker Hub as well (not required, as it’ll get pulled in step 3, if you don't already have it locally):